sciactive/nephele/packages/nephele-serve/README.md

   --redirect-port <redirect_port>      The port to redirect HTTP traffic to HTTPS.
 Set this to 80 if you want to redirect plain HTTP requests.
   -t, --timeout <milliseconds>         Request timeout.
 Requests will be terminated if they take longer than this time.
 Defaults to 7200000, or 2 hours.
   --keep-alive-timeout <milliseconds>  Server will wait this long for additional data after writing its last response.
   --home-directories                   Serve users' home directories to them when they log in.
+(Impies --pam-auth.)
   --user-directories                   Serve users their own directory under the server root when they log in.
   --serve-indexes                      Serve index.html and index.htm files when the user requests a directory.
   --serve-listings                     Serve directory listings with file management forms when the user requests a directory.
-  --no-auth                            Don't require authorization.
-(Not compatible with serving home directories or user directories.)
+  --no-auth                            Don't require authentication.
+(Not compatible with --home-directories or --user-directories.)
+  --pam-auth                           Use PAM authentication.
+(Requires @nephele/authenticator-pam.)
+  --auth-user-filename                 htpasswd filename.
+(Defaults to '.htpasswd'.)
+  --auth-user-file                     A specific htpasswd file to use for every request.
   --no-update-check                    Don't check for updates.
   --help                               display help for command